adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

-    Easiest way to get started is to go with ``goutte`` and ``selenium2`` drivers, but note that there's bunch of other drivers available for Mink - read about them on Mink documentation.
+    Easiest way to get started is to go with ``goutte`` and ``selenium2`` drivers, but note that there's bunch of other drivers available for Mink - read about them in Mink documentation.

 Then download ``composer.phar`` and run ``install`` command: